TerminologyHub/open-termhub/doc/DEPLOY.md

 - Download and load all content from your TermHub project
 - Exit with code 0 on success, non-zero on failure
 - Always stop (never run indefinitely)

+Note: Adjust `JAVA_OPTS` as needed based on the size of your data and docker has memory limitations as well that may need to be configured on the host system.

 **Step 3: Verify the results**